Retype5555/scienceanddesign/README.md

 A 1-hour video chat where we'll review any project you're working on.
 You'll receive structured and actionable the next day.

-Good for companies that want an outside perspective on your work or junior designers needing guidance.
+Good for companies that want an outside perspective, freelancers that want their work reviewed, or students needing professional guidance.

 [Book Now](https://science-and-design.myshopify.com/products/design-review)